 Pass the bottom of a teaspoon around the edges.
 This will even out the dulce de leche that overflowed when you pressed down the top cookie and make it easier for the coconut to adhere.
 You can skip this step of course, but the alfajores will be easier to handle.

-Coconut border: this step, on the other hand, is completely optional in my opinion.
+Coconut border: this step, on the other hand, is completely optional.
 It pairs fantastically with the rest of the ingredients, but alfajores are also amazing without it.
 So, don't buy shredded coconut just for this.

 - Make-ahead: as with most cookie doughs, it can be made ahead and kept for 4-5 days in the refrigerator or up to a month in the freezer.
 Always make sure you wrap it well in clingy plastic.
 Otherwise, the top layer will dry out.